No. 1340 Flight RAF

 No. 1340 (Special Duties) Flight RAF (1340 Flt) was a flight of the Royal Air Force.
 In its first formation in India it was equipped with Vultee Vengeance Mk.
 IIIs and a single North American Harvard.
 In its second formation in Kenya it flew Harvards built under licence in Canada by Noorduyn.

 Although Harvards were mostly used by the RAF as trainers or target tugs, the aircraft of 1340 Flt in Kenya were armed with 20 lb bombs and a machine-gun, for operations against the Mau Mau in Kenya in the early 1950s.

 History

 First formation

-1340 Flt was first formed c1945 at the Indian Air Force base at Sulur, Kerala State, India.
+1340 Flt was first formed c1945 at the Royal Indian Air Force base at Sulur, Kerala State, India.
 It was equipped with three Vultee Vengeance Mk.
 IIIs and a Harvard IIB.

 The flight was formed to carry out trials of mustard gas attacks for the Chemical Defence Research Department (India) (CDRD, now at Porton Down, Wiltshire), in preparation for expected similar attacks by the Japanese, who had already used it during the Second Sino-Japanese war.
 The flight was nominally under the control of 225 Group in Bangalore, part of Air Headquarters, RAF India, but flew under the direction of CDRD.